-You must heard about it a lot, but what are the health benefits of green?
+If you are looking for the health benefits of green tea, then you are in the right place.
 It’s all revealed in this article, so read on to find out.

 While there is little doubt that green tea has some health benefits most people simply don’t know just how many benefits that this tea has or how wide reaching those benefits are.

 Here we will take a look at just some of the many benefits of green tea.

 This tea is made from unfermented leaves of Camellia sinensis .
 Immediately the Camellia sinensis leaves are harvested, they are steamed for a very short period of time to prevent them from fermenting.